Three Reasons Riding Makes a Better Commute

 March 21, 2013

 Chances are if you are reading this, you love riding your motorcycle.
 So it’s surprising to find that many riders actually commute to work in a car, as opposed to riding their motorcycles.
-Forbes contributor Jason Fogelson recently published an article for the magazine that explained the benefits of taking the bike to work.
+Forbes contributor Jason Fogelson published an article for the magazine that explained the benefits of taking the bike to work.
 We loved the article and wanted to share three reasons why riding to work makes a better commute.

 Reason #1: Motorcycle insurance costs 50% less than car insurance.